 1. Rhode Island Matching Law (RI Regulation 73)

 Many states in the country are considered matching states, Rhode Island included.
-This means that if something on your home must be repaired/replaced when you have property damage, like a shingle on your roof or vinyl siding, it must match.
-If it does not match, the insurance company is obligated to bring it to a reasonable appearance even if that means replacing an entire slope of a roof.
-If you have a roof where you can see multiple slopes at once, the insurance company must replace all slopes in the line of sight, in accordance with this regulation.
+Insurance matching regulations mean that if something on your home must be repaired/replaced when you have property damage, like a shingle on your roof or vinyl siding, it must match.
+If it does not match, insurance matching regulations state that the insurance company is obligated to bring it to a reasonable appearance even if that means replacing an entire slope of a roof.
+There is also a line of sight insurance law that is important to know when filing a homeowners insurance claim for roof damage.
+If you have a roof where you can see multiple slopes at once, the line of sight insurance law states that the insurance company must replace all slopes in the line of sight.

-Most insureds do not know about this regulation so insurance companies will use that to their advantage and not pay out the way that they should to replace your roof.
+Most insureds do not know about this regulation so insurance companies will use that to their advantage and not pay out the way that they should when you file a homeowners insurance claim for roof damage.
 Having a public adjuster on your side will prevent your insurance company from taking advantage of what you do not know.

 2. Building Code Coverage (If Policy Contains Building Code Coverage)

-When you have an insurance claim and something needs to be replaced or repaired, your insurance company is required to bring whatever they are replacing or repairing up to code if it is not already.
+When you have an insurance claim and something needs to be replaced or repaired, Rhode Island homeowners insurance laws state that your insurance company is required to bring whatever they are replacing or repairing up to code if it is not already.
 Most insureds do not know this, so the insurance company may overlook this unless it is mentioned by someone like a public adjuster who fights to get you every dime you need to pay for the damages at your home or business.

 Let’s say that you have a very old roof that needs to be repaired during a roof leak damage insurance claim in RI.
 Your roof has space decking, aka plank sheathing, underneath the shingles.
 Planks are spaced about 1 1/2” apart and shingles (typically wood) are placed on top in layers.
 This is an old decking solution and is most often seen on homes built prior to 1970.
 In the state of Rhode Island, this is not up to code.
 Since your insurance company is required to bring it up to code, they must pay for the installation of plywood sheeting underneath the shingles.